strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/ACHCEIntroClass/ACHunterCE.md

 ![](attachments/ClickDownload.png)

 -----------------------------------------
-This next section will walk through how to launch the AC Hunter VM using VMware.
+This next section will walk through how to launch the **AC Hunter VM** using **VMware**.

-Start by opening file explorer and navigating to your downloads directory.
+- Start by opening **file explorer** and navigating to your downloads directory.

 ![](attachments/OpeningFileExplorer.png)

 ![](attachments/navigatetodownloads.png)

-You should see the AC Hunter .zip archive that we just downloaded.
+- You should see the AC Hunter .zip archive that we just downloaded.
 We need to extract this.
 Click on the .zip archive and hit `Extract all` at the top of the screen.

 ![](attachments/extractall.png)